ROOTBABU/rootbabu.github.io/docs/assets/markdown/basics/special-functions.md

 The `receive` function is executed on a call to the contract with empty calldata. `Receive` is the function that is executed on plain `Ether` transfers (e.g. via `.send()` or `.transfer()`).
 If no such function exists, but a `payable fallback` function exists, the `fallback` function will be called on a plain `Ether` transfer.
 If neither a receive `Ether` nor a `payable fallback` function is present, the contract cannot receive `Ether` through regular transactions and throws an exception.

-It is declared using the `receive` keyword and must have the `payable` and `external` state mutabilitiy and visibility.
+It is declared using the `receive` keyword and must have the `payable` and `external` state mutability and visibility.
 This function cannot have any arguments and cannot return anything.

 In summary, the `receive` function is a special function that allows a contract to receive `ether` without any data.
 It is declared using the `receive` keyword and must have the `payable` and `external` state mutabilities.
 It cannot have any arguments or return anything, and can be marked as `virtual` and can have `modifiers`.